AzureCosmosDB/CosmosAIGraph/docs/faq.md

 It is expected that each customer will significantly modify the codebase for their particular needs.

-We recommend that customer skillsets include application programming with Python, Web UI skills, and AI/LLM/Prompt skills.
+We recommend that customer skill sets include application programming with Java, Python, Web UI skills, and AI/LLM/Prompt skills.
-While PySpark experience is useful, this solution is not based on Spark.

 ---

 <a name="how_to_create_owl"></a>